doc4d/docs/docs/Project/components.md

 Component icon and location logo provide additional information:

 - The component logo indicates if it is provided by 4D or a third-party developer.
-- Local components can be differentiated from GitHub components by a small icon.
+- Local components can be differentiated from GitHub and GitLab components by a small icon.

 ![dependency-origin](../assets/en/Project/dependency-github.png)